Whistleblower

 Confidentiality

-Doing the right thing by reporting fraudulent activity can seem like a risky endeavor.
+Reporting fraudulent activity can seem like a risky endeavor.
 We understand the stress and uncertainty that comes with deciding to report fraud.
-Be assured, when you entrust us with information about potentially fraudulent activity, your confidentiality is of paramount concern throughout our initial consultation, investigation and any litigation.
-We represent:
+Be assured, when you entrust us with information about potentially fraudulent activity or misconduct, your confidentiality is of paramount concern throughout our initial consultation and throughout the reporting process.
+And we take appropriate measures to protect your confidentiality during any litigation concerning your whistleblower claims.

-We carefully evaluate any claim a whistleblower brings forward given that we represent clients on a contingency basis, heavily investing our time and resources to demonstrate our belief in a case’s value.
-We receive a fee only when we succeed.
+We represent clients on a contingency fee basis, and we do not charge a fee for an initial, no-obligation case evaluation that is fully confidential.
+We carefully evaluate each claim whistleblowers bring forward, heavily investing our time and resources to demonstrate our belief in a case’s value.
+We receive a fee only when we succeed on your behalf.

 Current Cases